-Erected 1984 by Kentucky Historical Society and Kentucky Department of Highways; Presented by City of Lewisport.
-(Marker Number 1935.)
+Erected by Kentucky Historical Society and Kentucky Department of Highways.
+(Marker Number 1789.)

 Topics and series.
-This historical marker is listed in these topic lists: Industry & Commerce • Roads & VehiclesWar, US Civil.
+This historical marker is listed in these topic lists: Political Subdivisions • Settlements & Settlers.
 In addition, it is included in the Kentucky Historical Society series list.

 Location.
-37° 56.318′ N, 86° 54.209′ W. Marker is in Lewisport, Kentucky, in Hancock County.
-Marker is on 4th Street north of New Front Street when traveling north.
-Marker is in a riverfront park at the end of 4th Street.
+37° 56.21′ N, 86° 54.147′ W. Marker is in Lewisport, Kentucky, in Hancock County.
+Marker is at the intersection of 4th Street and Pell Street (Kentucky Road 334), on the right when traveling south on 4th Street.
 Touch for map.
 Marker is in this post office area: Lewisport KY 42351, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Site of Front Street / Union Steamboat Captured (about 700 feet away, Lincoln Acquitted (approx. 3˝ miles away); Uncle Tom Lived Here (approx. 4.9 miles away); Home of Robert C. Beauchamp / Early Plantation in County (approx. 5.2 miles away); A New Home in Indiana (approx. 6˝ miles away in Indiana); Abraham Lincoln Employed (approx. 6˝ miles away in Indiana); First Court Proceedings (approx. 6˝ miles away); Abraham S. Fulton (approx. 6.7 miles away in Indiana).
 Touch for a list and map of all markers in Lewisport.